Mariojey/ESP32-Sensors/README.md

 >**Required Libraries to Install:**<br />
 >*DFRobot_LTR390UV*

+***You need to locate the main Sketchbook directory.
+To do this, open the Arduino IDE, go to File → Preferences, and copy the path to the Sketchbook.
+Next, download the sensor library from the provided [link](https://github.com/DFRobot/DFRobot_LTR390UV) and extract the DFRobot_LTR390UV-master folder into the libraries directory located inside your Sketchbook folder.
+To ensure that the library was added correctly, restart the IDE and go to File → Sketchbook — the library should appear in the dropdown list.***

 **You must switch the sensor to I2C mode (there is an I2C/UART selector switch on the sensor).**

 **Pinout:**